dmonroy/pycrunch/docs/navigation.md

 Now the variable `my_datasets` holds a reference to the Dataset we need to interact with.
-Just like we interacted with the datasets Catalog, we can do it with a given Dataset variables:
+Just like we interacted with the datasets Catalog, we can interact with the Dataset variables Catalog as well:

 ```python
 my_dataset.variables